jeremyrdavis/attendees-iteration-01/ITERATION-01-WORKFLOW.md

 # Workshop Workflow

-## Iteration 02: Add Attendee's Address
+## Iteration 01: End to end DDD
+### DDD Concepts: Commands, Events, Aggregates, Domain Services, Repositories, Entities

 ### Overview

+You can type in the complete code or just copy and paste the code snippets provided below into your IDE.

 First iteration: create the basic structure of the Attendee registration microservice using Hexagonal Architecture (Ports and Adapters) and Domain-Driven Design (DDD) principles.
 Second iteration: add the Attendee's Address
 Third iteration: add the Attendee's Payment information, calling the Payment microservice, illustrating the Conformist integration pattern, and the Money Value Object.
 Fourth iteration: add the Anti-corruption Layer to illustrate the anti-corruption style integration pattern.

-## First Iteration
+## Commands

+Commands are objects that encapsulate a request to perform an action.
+They are different from Events because Commands can fail or be rejected, while Events are statements of fact that have already happened.

+We will start by creating a command to register an attendee.
+This command will encapsulate the data needed to register an attendee, which in this iteration is just the email address.

-- Create a RegisterAttendeeCommand object with a single String, "email"
+- Create a RegisterAttendeeCommand object with a single String, "email."

 ```java
 package dddhexagonalworkshop.conference.attendees.domain.services;